-Homemade lemonade, then, is a great way to take advantage of all that they have to offer while also preventing all kinds of illnesses.
+Homemade lemonade, then, is a great way to take advantage of all that lemons have to offer, while at the same time preventing all kinds of illnesses.

-Below we’ll propose different varieties to make them even tastier, give them a special touch, and compound their healing powers.
+We’ll now explain 7 different varieties to make them even tastier, give them a special touch, and increase their healing powers.

 Mint is a medicinal plant with the ability to help with your digestion while refreshing and revitalizing your body.

-- Lemonade with fresh mint will help you thrive on those hot, sweaty summer days that tend to suck your energy.
+- Homemade lemonade with fresh mint will help you thrive on those hot, sweaty summer days that tend to sap your energy.

-- It’s also an excellent choice to accompany a hard-to-digest meal or to have afterward as a dessert.
+- It’s also an excellent choice to accompany a hard-to-digest meal or to have afterwards as a dessert.

-If you don’t have fresh mint on hand, you can make mint tea with the dried leaf, and once cooled, add lemon juice.
+If you don’t have fresh mint on hand, you can make mint tea with the dried leaves, and, once cooled, add lemon juice.

-Basil lemonade is ideal for making you feel better when you’re sad, down, or depressed.
+Basil homemade lemonade is an ideal way of making you feel better when you’re sad, down, or depressed.

-- It will also help prevent the weakening of your immune system that usually goes along with those kinds of negative emotional states.
+- It will also help prevent the weakening of your immune system that usually goes along with these kinds of negative emotional states.

-- Basil is great because it helps you relax while at the same time stimulating you, depending on what your body needs.
+- Basil is great because it helps you relax while at the same time stimulating you.

-- This lemonade should be enjoyed on its own, without other food, or a bit before a meal in order to take advantage of its special abilities.
+- This lemonade should be enjoyed on its own, without other food, or a bit before a meal in order to take advantage of its special properties

 4. Cinnamon and ginger

 Cinnamon and ginger lemonade is pure energy.
-And if you have it hot, it’s a cozy way to warm you up on cold days or when you’re just feeling off.
+And if you have it hot, it’s a cozy way to warm you up on cold days or when you’re not feeling your best.